UNR-Teaching/class-activity-1-part-one-chriseichstedt/README.md

-# Class Activity 1 part one
+# Class Activity 1 part one - by Christopher Eichstedt

 Welcome to CS 491 - Testing and DevOps!
 Your first assignment is outlined below: